WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 and installed with the given name on the constructors object.

-For each `methodconfig` inside a `constructorconfig`, the current function is not wrapped.
+For each `methodconfig` inside a `constructorconfig`, the current function is installed with the given name and type (method, getter, or setter) on the current constructor.
+The function is not wrapped or modified in any way, and in particular it does not receive a method receiver as its first parameter.

+For each top-level `methodconfig` inside a `protoconfig`, `configureAll` wraps the current function to take its JS-side receiver as its Wasm-side first parameter.
-It is installed with the given name and type on the current constructor.
+The wrapper is installed with the given name and type on the current prototype.

 If the `protoconfig` has a `parentidx` other than -1, the prototype of the current prototype